Solid nitrogen: Linear forms (N_{6} and N_{8})

 Theoretical analyses in 2016 predicted that an analogous allotrope with six nitrogens should exist at ambient conditions.
-The synthesis of C_{2h}-N_{6} was published in 2025.
-It is stable at liquid nitrogen temperature and atmospheric pressure.
+The synthesis of Hexanitrogen (C_{2h}-N6) was published in 2025.
+It is highly stable at liquid nitrogen temperature (77 K) and atmospheric pressure with a computed half-life of 132 years.
+It is fairly unstable at standard temperature and pressure, but still has a half-life (computed at 35.7 ms) long enough to allow it to be condensed from gas phase.

 Amorphous and network allotropes

 Non-molecular forms of solid nitrogen exhibit the highest known non-nuclear energy density.

 μ

 When the ζ-N_{2} phase is compressed at room temperature over 150 GPa an amorphous form is produced.
 This is a narrow gap semiconductor, and designated the μ-phase.
 The μ-phase has been brought to atmospheric pressure by first cooling it to 100 K.

 η

 η-N is a semiconducting amorphous form of nitrogen.
 It forms at pressures around 80 GPa and temperatures 10 K. In reflected light it appears black, but does transmit some red or yellow light.
 In the infrared there is an absorption band around 1700 cm-1.
 Under even higher pressure of approximately 280 GPa, the band gap closes and η-nitrogen metallizes.